DMelodis/DMelodis/README.md

  And if im somewhat disturbing you pls lmk!!<br>
 <br>
 ### ‎‎ ‎  ‎ ‎ ‎ ‎╰┈➤ **DO NOT INTERACT**<br>
-‎ ‎ ‎ ‎ ‎  ‎ ‎ᝰ.ᐟ Racists, Anti-LGBTQ+, Ableists, Literary just weirdos in gen eral
+‎ ‎ ‎ ‎ ‎  ‎ ‎ᝰ.ᐟ Racists, Anti-LGBTQ+, Ableists, Literary just weirdos in general

 That's all for now :3